It’s Frugal Friday! The time when we take a few moments to focus on tips and hints for frugal living.

 It’s no secret that raising kids is expensive.
 As a mom of four, I’m definitely aware of this, and try to stretch every penny so that we can provide for our family the modest budget that allows me to stay home with them right now.
 A recent government study estimates the average cost to raise a child from birth to age 18 is $222,360.
 Note that this does not include college costs!
 The study found that the average annual cost of raising a child in a middle-income, two-child family ranged from $11,650 to $13,530 a year, depending on the child’s age.
 This included factors such as childcare and housing, but I can honestly say that if we were spending that much per child in our household…well, we’d have issues!

 I’m not sure what our actual “number” would be per kid, but I know it’s lower than that.
-I admit that a big factor for us is not paying for childcare–with two in school, one in preschool a few days a week, and one home with me, it’s just not part of the equation.
+I admit that a big factor for us is not paying for childcare–with three in school full-time this year and one home with me, it’s just not part of our equation.
 But there are other factors that can help cut the costs of life with our little blessings, allowing more time to enjoy them, and a little less time working so hard to pay for them!
 Here are a few ideas to help keep the costs manageable:

 - Moderation for Baby Gear: If budget is a consideration, be aware that there’s a whole industry out there trying to convince you that your precious new baby needs the best, most expensive, and most wonderful of everything.
 After raising four babies through toddlerhood, I’ll give you a hint–most of the time they don’t care what they’re wearing, riding in, or chewing on as long as they’re fed, snuggled, and not poopy.
 Try not to fall into the trap of “needing” the latest and greatest–people have been raising babies for an awful long time without most of these things.
 Except for where safety is an issue (like car seats), hand-me-downs and consignment shops are a great way to get bargains on items that are costly, but only used for a short time.